Greek Tortoise Profile

 - From southern Europe, Middle East, North Africa; live in semi arid and rocky areas

-- Golden Greeks, aka Mesopotamian tortoises, are beautiful yellowish colored Greek tortoises native to hot and sandy locations in the eastern Mediterranean
+- Golden Greeks, aka Mesopotamian tortoises, are beautiful, often yellowish colored Greek tortoises native to hot and sandy locations in the eastern Mediterranean

 - Active, friendly, hardy (depending on ssp), adapt to new environments